The Bankrate promise

 Get an advance on a paycheck

 Your employer might give you the option of an advance loan.
 This is usually for a small amount, up to $1,000.
-This money will be taken out of your paycheck.
+And this money will be taken out of your paycheck.

 While you’ll have access to your money immediately, there are drawbacks to keep in mind.
-It could lead to poor financial habits, as you might need to keep tapping into future funds to pay for today.
+It could lead to poor financial habits as you might need to keep tapping into future funds to pay for today.
 Further, as your employer is fronting you the money now from the next paycheck, you’ll have less money dropping in your bank account come next paycheck.
-In turn, you might need to continue getting an advance.

 Another downside is that these employer paycheck advances often come on a debit card instead of cash or a bank deposit.
 While using a debit card can work for many expenses, it may not work for all your financial needs.